deniskyashif/blog/content/posts/2019-12-03-csharp-concurrency-channels.md

 ```

 The consumer (reader) waits until there's an available message to read.
 On the other hand, the producer (writer) waits until it's able to send a message, hence, we say that **channels both communicate and synchronize**.
 Both operations are non-blocking, that is, while we wait, the thread is free to do some other work.
 Notice that we have created an **unbounded** channel, meaning that it accepts as many messages as it can with regards to the available memory.
-With **bounded** channels, however, we can limit the amount of messages that can processed at a time.
+With **bounded** channels, however, we can limit the number of messages that can be processed at a time.

 ```cs
 var ch = Channel.CreateBounded<string>(capacity: 10);